 That’s why for our #22 company intranet idea, we encourage you to use your employee profiles!
 Think outside the box and customize your profile questions.
-Ask about favorite musicians, personal hobbies, or most random memory.
+Ask about favorite musicians, personal hobbies, or a most random memory.
 Then, have your staff complete their profiles.

 Everyone’s employee profile should showcase their professional achievements and their role in the company, and also show who they are.
 People want to interact with humans, not computers.